EpistemicPolymath/PolymathicalBot/README.md

 - **!date** - check the current date for the channel.
 - **!ffz** - check all the available FFZ emotes for the channel (Feel free to recommend some!)
 - **!bttv** - check out all the available BTTV emotes for the channel!
-- **!followdate** - get the date when you or any other user followed the channel.
+- **!followage** - get the date when you or any other user followed the channel.
 - **!followers** - check how many people are following the channel!
 - **!subemotes** - view the available sub emote codes!
 - **!domath** - put some basic math equation for an answer :)